 The gun debate: a contest to see which side can demonize more people.
 Each side is trying to destroy the other.
 You win wars by force.
 And culture wars are no different.
-Each side fires their volleys, back and forth, but the only thing that ever changes is the cable news ratings.
+Each side fires their volleys back and forth, but the only thing they improve is the cable news ratings.

 Yes, it’s true: a handful of gun owners absolutely do fit the stereotype.
 But here’s another truth: twelve million people in the US carry concealed at least once a month.
 There are 10+ million AR-15 owners out there.
 Almost 40% of people in the US have a gun at home.
 Those people aren’t a stereotype.
 They’re our friends and family and neighbors.
 And a lot of them are afraid to even be known as gun owners, let alone to share that it’s an important, joyful part of their lives.
 We’re making it safe for them to be themselves.